Rayya12/Team7-RAG/README.md

 **Backend:**
 - Next.js
+- Postgre SQL
 ---

 ## 🚀 How to Run the Project
-note: dont forget to create .env.local with your Gemini API Key in the folder
+note: dont forget to create .env with your Gemini API Key in the folder

 ### Step 1.
 Clone the Repository
 ```bash